-Forgetting about the actual implementation of these functions, they seems apparently of the same value.
-The responsibility for both versions is to evaluate a customer or a set of attributes of a customer and returns an number, indicating the customer discount.
+Forgetting about the actual implementation of these functions, they seem apparently of the same value.
+The responsibility for both versions is to evaluate a customer or a set of attributes of a customer and returns a number, indicating the discount.
 Functions like these are spread everywhere in standard libraries or as methods in classes like Sale, Payment, etc. But, what is not evident is that one of the above options support the Open-Close Principle (OCP) better that the other and, for that single reason—among several others—it should be preferred without second thoughts.

 By following Martin’s recommendation, we choose the second function because reduce the amount of passing arguments, but that mere fact hides the most important issue about good function signatures: their capabilities to endure the prove of time.
 For example, if our application has to support another new criteria to evaluate a discount, the first function should be overloaded with a new version, adding the new parameters and then we must implement that new version for getting a discount amount.
 But, what if you must change the implementation?
 If the implementation need to change, the first function fails completely.
 All clients must re-write the function call to include the new argument.